 Submissions will be reviewed based upon the quality of the work and its potential impact on the field of language policy and planning in educational contexts.
 The research may be country- and language-specific or country- and language-general.
 Reviewers will consider the degree of sophistication and/or innovation of the methodology used as well as the paper’s implications for policy formation and/or change.
 Each study will be assessed for the salience of the research question(s) asked, the appropriateness and rigor of the research methods used, and the significance of the paper’s contribution to knowledge within the field of language policy or planning in educational contexts.
 Studies using any appropriate analyses – quantitative, statistical procedures for data gathering and data analyses, qualitative/descriptive research approaches, or mixed approaches – will be considered.

-- TBD: Awardee will be recognized during 2017 TESOL Convention
+- TBD: Awardee recognized during 2024 TESOL Convention in Tampa, Florida, USA

 - Nominators must include a cover page as a PDF document that provides: